Fogwing Industrial Cloud

 Visual inspection, non-destructive testing, thermal imaging, acoustic emission analysis, and oil analysis are techniques employed in Condition monitoring to identify abnormal patterns or deviations from normal operating conditions.

-5. Emergency Maintenance
+5. Breakdown Maintenance

 When it comes to the maintenance of industrial plants, emergencies can arise unexpectedly.
 And these emergencies need immediate attention and action to prevent further damage or disruptions in the production process.